Dezyne: Implementing and Testing Components

 The idea for the mock is that for each in-event we create a matching mock method.
 Then we connect the in-event to this mock method.
 Now we can set expectations on the calls to the in-events.
 Optionally some helper methods could be added for sending out-events.
 But because we are making the tests single-threaded without using the pump, out-events can be called directly when needed.

-follow the same pattern.
-The last thing we need is a mock to track the out-events of the MotorImpl
+The AsyncMock, MotorGlueMock and ConfigMock follow the same pattern.
+The last thing we need is a mock to track the out-events of the MotorImpl component.

 Now that we have all the mocks, we can create the fixture.
 The fixture will set up the Dezyne environment, instantiate all the objects and connect everything together.